ziyoung/better-wilcom-docs/wilcom-docs/CrossStitch/cross-stitch_essentials/Set_background_colors_fabrics.md

 ## To set background color or fabric...

-1Select Special > Options.
+1. Select Special > Options.

-2Select the Background tab.
+2. Select the Background tab.

 ![cross-stitch_essentials00024.png](assets/cross-stitch_essentials00024.png)

-3Select the Design Window background type.
+3. Select the Design Window background type.

 - Color: uses the selected color.
 - Fabric: uses an image of a fabric.

-4Select a color or fabric to use.
+4. Select a color or fabric to use.

 - To select a background color, click Edit.
 Select a color from the Color dialog and click OK.